 When the furnace is not receiving enough gas, it will be unable to generate heat.
 To check your furnace’s fuel supply, take a look at the gas meter.
 If it is reading zero, the unit might not have any gas.
 Turn off all of the gas valves and call an expert to fix the problem right away.

 It is very important to keep your furnace or heater working properly.
 If you notice any difficulties with it, contact our professional technicians to diagnose the problem.
 Our furnace maintenance and repair professionals will be able to solve the problem and restore your furnace to its previous condition.
-Also, if you require help in light commercial refrigeration, indoor air quality, and AC replacement and repair in Las Vegas, NV, and surrounding areas, contact Polar Air & Heating, Inc. today.
+Also, if you require help in light commercial refrigeration, indoor air quality, and AC replacement and AC repair in Las Vegas, NV, and surrounding areas, contact Polar Air & Heating, Inc. today.